spiffe/spire-controller-manager/migration/README.md

 ```

-If you require these DNS Names to be automatically populated, please open a [new issue](https://github.com/spiffe/spire-controller-manager/issues/new) with your use case.
+If you require these DNS Names to be automatically populated, please update [#48](https://github.com/spiffe/spire-controller-manager/issues/48) with your use case.

 ### Can SPIRE Controller Manager be deployed in a different Pod from SPIRE Server?